nguillaumin/nabaztag-server/README.md

 ## Current state / future

-The sources are nearly identical to the original.
-The only major change is that I tried to switch every project from Ant to Maven, as the Ant scripts weren't really usable and because I didn't want to upload all the dependencies (JAR files) to GitHub.
-I also removed the project `CommonDev` which contained only one class nearly identical to another in `common` (I merged the two).

-Having to switch a project to Maven is also a good way to understand it.

-I also removed the unecessary config files for the various Violet environments (testing, staging, production, etc).
+The sources are nearly identical to the original, bar the switch from Ant to Maven.
+The single-class `CommonDev` project have been merged with `common`.
+The various config / property files for Violet test / production environments have been removed.

 The project compiles, but the unit tests fail.

+Unfortunately some components are missing that prevents one to really use the sources:

-I though the biggest showstopper was the missing database schema, however I was able to more or less rebuilt it based on the Java classes using reflection (Check the `net.violet.platform.datamodel.util.DBGenerator` class if you're interested), and completing with the provided doco.
+* The database schema is missing, however I was able to more or less retro-engineer it using reflection on the DB-mapped Javabeans (Check the `net.violet.platform.datamodel.util.DBGenerator` class for details).

-By building test data either manually (I added SQL scripts in the `platform` project if you want to recreate the DB), or using the mock data provided for unit tests, I was able to run succesfully the 2 web interfaces `my-nabaztag` (site for object owners) and `vadmin` (backoffice).
+* The modified XMPP server (I suspect ejabberd) sources aren't provided, which makes things complicated because the Nabaztag uses custom XMPP extensions.

+You can check the individual README.md files in each module for details and instructions.

-Unfortunately those web apps are the **old** platform, the "green" one, and the provided sources *don't contain* the new interface (the "purple" one), which I believe was written in Ruby.
+Unfortunately those sources are the **old** platform, the "green" one, and the provided sources *don't contain* the new interface (the "purple" one), which I believe was written in Ruby.
 There are a lot of things broken in this old platform since it hasn't been maintained, and it uses now deprecated URLs to third party services like the weather, etc.

-So I'm not sure if it's worth trying to repair everything, since it's already deprecated and there seem to be a lot of alternatives started from scratch out there...
+So I'm not sure if it's worth trying to repair everything, since some components are missing, it's already deprecated and there seem to be a lot of alternatives started from scratch out there...

 ## Maven setup

 The only problematic point is the `platform` project: It's used as a dependency from `vadmin` and `my-nabaztag`, but because it's a WAR it makes things difficult.
 In a standard setup this WAR would be split in two project, a JAR with the common classes, and a WAR with the web app.
-That's what I intend to do once I'll familiar with the sources.

 For now there's a hack on the `pom.xml` to generate a JAR for the project next to the JAR.
-Unfortunately it's not very elegant and doesn't seem to work well when running the project under Eclipse (WTP) + Tomcat.
+Unfortunately it's not very elegant and doesn't seem to work well when running the project under Eclipse (WTP) + Tomcat (You'll have to explicitly add the `platform-<VERSION>-classes.jar` file to the classpath).

 ### Dependencies

 Some dependencies aren't available on Maven public repositories, and some other were old versions that aren't available anymore.
 You'll need to install them locally (They're available in the `extra-libs` folder).

-I'll try to replace them with more recent versions when the code base will be stable enough.

 ```bash
 # Spread 4.0.0